 But we did have many meals there and tried quite a few items on the menu.
 Everything was delicious, and that includes the breakfast buffet as well, although everything was a bit pricey for a low-budget traveler like me (like most chain-hotel food prices are around the world).

 And the best part of the hotel—well, apart from the fact the stay was free of course—is that it was very quiet.
-No partiers, no loud people in general, not many noisy kids either.
+No partiers, no loud people in general, and not many noisy kids either.
 It was a very nice experience.

 I recommend it if you are looking for a base to visit an interesting island or if you are a diver.